Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

 <center><img width = "600" src="images/URP_image002.png"></center>

 4. The material shaders are changed.
 Make sure that "Universal Render Pipeline/Toon" is assigned by the Inspector.
-By default, the most basic Unity Toon Shader, the "Double Shade With Feather" workflow, is assigned.
+By default, the most basic Unity Toon Shader, the **Double Shade With Feather** workflow, is assigned.

 <center><img width = "300" src="images/URP_image003.png"></center>

 ## Unity Toon Shader as an Uber Shader
-UTS2 v.2.0.7.5  consisted of various specialized feature shaders.
+Unitychan Toon Shader v.2.0.7.5, predecessor of Unity Toon Shader, consisted of various specialized feature shaders.
 Now, all the shaders are integrated into two uber shaders.
 The difference between two shaders is just one is ready for  tessellation but the other is not..

 <Img width = "480" src="images/UTS2_Standard.png">

-Unity Toon Shader has been redesigned as an integrated shader (Uber shader), allowing you to do all the work in one Universal Render Pipeline/Toon shader.
+Unity Toon Shader has been redesigned as an integrated shader (Uber shader), allowing you to do all the work in one or two Toon shader.

 <img width = "300" src="images/URP_image006.png">

-All functions are able to be used by selecting what you need from the Material Inspector.
+All functions are able to be used by selecting what you need in the Material Inspector.

 ### Switch Workflow mode
-Original UTS2 v.2.0.7.5 has two workflow modes, the "DoubleShadeWithFeather" shader and its more advanced version, the "ShadingGradeMap" shader.
-In Unity Toon Shader, you can switch between these two shaders by selecting "Workflow Mode", which is almost at the top of the Material Inspector.
+Original UTS2 v.2.0.7.5 has two workflow modes, the **DoubleShadeWithFeather** shader and its more advanced version, the **ShadingGradeMap** shader.
+In Unity Toon Shader, you can switch between these two shaders by selecting **Workflow Mode**, which is almost at the top of the Material Inspector.

 <img width = "400" src="images/URP_image004.png">

-The default is "DoubleShadeWithFeather" and the difference between the two workflows will be explained later.
+The default is **DoubleShadeWithFeather** and the difference between the two workflows will be explained later.

 ### To use special features such as the "stencil function"

-Special functions such as stencils, various cutouts, and transparent functions, which previously required switching the Unity Toon Shader shader itself according to the combination of each function, are now all grouped together in the "Basic Shader Settings" menu as operation modes.
+Special functions such as stencils, various cutouts, and transparent functions, which previously required switching the Unity Toon Shader shader itself according to the combination of each function, are now all grouped together in the **Basic Shader Settings** menu as operation modes.
 Users can freely combine the functions they want by activating each operating mode.

 <img width = "400" src="images/URP_image005.png">